arbor-sim/arbor/doc/py_recipe.rst

         The source end point of the connection (type: :class:`cell_member`).

-    .. attribute:: destination
+    .. attribute:: dest

         The destination end point of the connection (type: :class:`cell_member`).

     .. attribute:: weight

         The weight delivered to the target synapse.
-        The weight is dimensionless, and its interpretation is specific to the synapse type of the target.
+        The weight is dimensionless, and its interpretation is specific to the type of the synapse target.
         For example, the expsyn synapse interprets it as a conductance with units μS (micro-Siemens).

     .. attribute:: delay

-        The delay of the connection [ms].
+        The delay time of the connection [ms].

     An example of a connection reads as follows: